orfeus-eu/documentation/docs/_build/html/_sources/governance.rst.txt

 **Members of the Board of Participants**

-* National Academy of Sciences; Republican Seismic Survey Center
+* National Academy of Sciences; Republican Seismic Survey Center of Azerbaijan
 * Bulgarian Academy of Sciences; National Institute of Geophysics
 * University of Zagreb; Department of Geophysics
 * Charles University in Prague; Faculty of Mathematics and Physics